 ALICE - Who is Struggling in Maryland?

-ALICE® is an acronym for Asset Limited, Income Constrained, Employed.
+We all know ALICE®.
+ALICE is an acronym for Asset Limited, Income Constrained, Employed.
 The earnings of Maryland ALICE individuals and families are not enough to support a “survival budget” that is more than twice the Federal Poverty Level (FPL).

 The ALICE Report, released by United Ways throughout the state of Maryland, reveals that more than a third of households in Maryland can’t afford the state’s high cost of living and don’t earn enough to afford basic necessities.
 On the Lower Shore we have over 43% of households struggling.
 The report provides a framework, language and tools to measure and address the struggles of the growing number of ALICE households in Maryland.